Lille Købmagerhus: No. 78A, 1811–1898

-No. 78A was home to four households at the 1840 census.Hans Madsen, a coachmaker, resided on the ground floor with his son August Madsen (also a coachakmer), engineer August Colding, a maid and the saddler's apprentice Joachim Greif.
+No. 78A was home to four households at the 1840 census.
+Hans Madsen, a coachmaker, resided on the ground floor with his son August Madsen (also a coachmaker), engineer August Colding, a maid and the saddler's apprentice Joachim Greif.
 Johan Laurentz Jensen, a flower painter, resided on the first floor with his wife Signe Marie Wilhelmine Jensen (née Visby) and one maid.
-Frederikke Marie Elisabeth Flindt (néeBenzon, 1769–1858), widow of General War Commissioner Casper Christopher Flindt (1744–1802), resided on the second floor with overkrigskommissær Nicolai Johannes Bloch and one maid.
+Frederikke Marie Elisabeth Flindt (née Benzon, 1769–1858), widow of General War Commissioner Casper Christopher Flindt (1744–1802), resided on the second floor with overkrigskommissær Nicolai Johannes Bloch and one maid.
 Christen Jørgensen Heinsvig, a junk dealer, resided in the basement with his wife Ane Bolette født Pinvig, their 12-year-old daughter and one maid.